kragen/peg-bootstrap/peg.md

 because PEGs can’t handle ambiguity, it’s easy to predict the effect of adding new parsing rules to the grammar.

+You can parse general CFGs
+with a backtracking approach like the PEG approach;
+the difference is that each nonterminal must be able to succeed multiple times on the same input with different possible parses, in case something that follows it fails.
+Definite clause grammars in Prolog are one example of this strategy.
+In PEGs, once a nonterminal succeeds at some position, it throws away its backtracking state, so it can only produce at most one result at that position.
+As a consequence,
+even though there are PEGs that take exponential time to parse (if implemented the naïve way)
+CFGs with exponential-time parsing
+(again, if implemented the naïve way, as with DCGs) are much more common.

+(Allan Schiffman tells me
+that all you really need to do to make DCGs perform well is to put cuts in “the obvious places”, e.g. between statements.
+I haven’t tried it myself.)

 A Minimal PEG Language
 ----------------------